-The EHV program will begin to sunset on September 30, 2023.
-At that time, all households housed through the EHV program will continue to receive rental assistance for as long as they remain eligible and as long as HUD funding allows.
-However, new EHV vouchers may not be issued after this date.
+The EHV program sunset on September 30, 2023.
+As of that date, all households housed through the EHV program will continue to receive rental assistance for as long as they remain eligible and as long as HUD funding allows.
+However, new EHV vouchers may not be issued after this date unless new EHV vouchers are awarded by HUD.
 Therefore, as EHV program participants leave the program, turnover vouchers will not be issued, and the program will eventually end through attrition.